This Week in Glean: rustc, iOS and an M1

 3: "Apple Silicon" is yet another name for what is essentially the same as "M1" or "macOS aarch64"

-4: Or arm64 for that matter.
+for that matter.
 Yes, yet another name for the same thing.

 5: "Universal Binaries" have existed for a long time now and allow for one binary to include the compiled artifacts for multiple targets.
 It's how there's only one Firefox for Mac download which runs natively on either Mac platform.